-Named after the revered Paris-Roubaix Monument, the Specialized Roubaix has been engineered to ride faster over bumpier terrain than ever before, using Specialized’s adage ‘Smoother is Faster’.
+Named after the revered race that is Paris-Roubaix, the Specialized Roubaix has been engineered to ride faster over bumpier terrain than ever before, using Specialized’s adage ‘Smoother is Faster’.

 The Roubaix features new, aerodynamic tube profiles, lowered seat stays and an aero seat post, which make it more aero than the Tarmac and on a par with the first iteration Venge in terms of aerodynamics.
-Specialized say this aero focus was a direct response to their pro riders demanding the aero advantages after years of Paris-Roubaix races being close to 50 kph average speeds.
+Specialized says this aero focus was a direct response to its pro riders demanding the aero advantages after years of Paris-Roubaix races being close to 50kph average speeds.

-It’s also more comfortable to ride thanks to the introduction of a new-and-improved Future Shock 2.0 damping system which provides 20mm of travel, plus the flexible S-Works Pavé seat post designed to further reduce vibration and keep pedalling efficient over rough surfaces.
+It’s also more comfortable to ride thanks to the Future Shock 2.0 damping system which provides 20mm of travel, plus the flexible S-Works Pavé seat post designed to further reduce vibration and retain pedalling efficiency over rough surfaces.

-Available in disc brake-only specification, the Roubaix can also accommodate up to 32mm tyres making it the ultimate go-anywhere, do-everything road bike.
+Available in disc brake-only specification, the Roubaix can also accommodate up to 33mm tyres making it the ultimate go-anywhere, do-everything road bike.

 - Specialized S-Works Roubaix